newrelic/docs-website/src/data-dictionary/events/Transaction/httpResponseCode.md

   - NrIntegrationError
 ---

 The HTTP response code associated with the transaction.
-For some agents, this has been replaced with `http.statusCode`.
+Some agents use `http.statusCode`, which is equivalent.